-3.20 The last three quarters have demonstrated that the rate of inflation is impacting on the cost of living crisis for Midlothian residents and posing significant risk to a number of Council Capital Programme work streams.
-This was reported to the Business Transformation Steering Group (BTSG) in Q1 and Q2 and also through progress reports on programmes to Council i.e. the delivery of the A701 and increased school build costs.
-The current Capital Programme is subject to a reprioritisation review and will be reported to Council in Q4 22/23 alongside the Medium Term Financial Strategy.
+3.18 The rate of inflation is impacting on the cost of living crisis for Midlothian residents and posing significant risk to a number of Council Capital Programme work streams.
+This was reported to the Business Transformation Steering Group (BTSG) and also through progress reports on programmes to Council i.e. the delivery of the A701 and increased school build costs.
+The current Capital Programme is subject to a reprioritisation review and will be reported to Council alongside the Medium Term Financial Strategy.
 This risk evaluation remains High.